-In order to reach Leader status, Sprayway achieved a monitoring percentage of 93% and a score of 80 in the FWF Brand Performance Check for 2016.
+In order to reach Leader status, Sprayway achieved a monitoring percentage of 91% in the FWF Brand Performance Check for 2016.
 In these annual reviews, FWF verifies member brands regarding their progress in implementing labour standards and improving working conditions.
 This marks a significant achievement by the business as only around 10% of FWF member brands manage to fulfil the requirements to be awarded Leader status.

 “Sprayway has made significant steps into monitoring their supply chain.
 The company has in-depth knowledge about its production sites and has effectively implemented action plans wherever issues have been found”, says Kees Gootjes, brand manager at FWF.

 “Sprayway has worked hard to better integrate social compliance into its purchasing practices.”
 FWF is an independent, non-profit, multi-stakeholder organisation that works with brands and producers to improve labour conditions in the garment industry worldwide.

 FWF has over 90 member brands with representation in 11 production countries in Asia, Europe and Africa and keeps detailed track of progress made by all the partners it works with.

 As a member of FWF, Sprayway is committed to implementing the strict 8-point FWF Code of Labour Practices, which is based on UN and ILO principles, in all production facilities and so meets the highest standards for socially equitable working conditions.
 These include, among others, the payment of living wages, reasonable working hours, safe and healthy working conditions, prevention of child labour and many more.